gitatmax/pacmax/.github/README.md

 ## Contribute

-Have an idea that'd help improve all of this?
-Issues and pull requests are welcome!
+Help Pacmax improve!
+Issues and Pull Requests are welcome :)